J4NN0/deep-learning-cnn/README.md

 # Deep Learning CNN

 An implementation of a Convolutional Neural Network (CNN) on a big image dataset.
-I used [pytorch](https://pytorch.org) but you can use also different deep layer framework.
+I used [pytorch](https://pytorch.org) but you can use also a different deep layer framework.

-The code implements a basic Neural Network (NN) and Convolutional Neural Network (CNN) with data loading, training and evaluation (i.e. testing) phase.
+The code implements a basic Neural Network (NN) and Convolutional Neural Network (CNN) with data loading, training, and evaluation (i.e. testing) phase.
 The training and testing are conducted on CIFAR 100 dataset (already included in Pytorch).

-**Note**: I would recommend to do not use your NVIDIA card (or other) in your PC as usually it does not have a well done Deep Learning framework setup.
-You could use [google colab](https://colab.research.google.com/): a very user friendly python notebook from Google in which you can install python packages, download datasets, plot images, and you have a free GPU to do training.
+**Note**: I would recommend not using your NVIDIA card (or other) on your PC as usually it does not have a well-done Deep Learning framework setup.
+You could use [google colab](https://colab.research.google.com/): a very user-friendly Python notebook from Google in which you can install Python packages, download datasets, plot images, and have a free GPU to do training.

 Before starting **make sure** to add another code to your project and paste this: